odarym/printf/README.md

 # printf
-An implementation of the c printf function
+A custom implementation of the c printf function